Get a free, no obligation personal loan quote with rates as low as 9.99%

 Car loans can be used to finance both new and used vehicles, though rates tend to be lower for new vehicle financing.

-How To Qualify For Loans For Immigrants
+How To Qualify For Loans As A Newcomer To Canada

 Whether you’re looking to apply for a personal loan, car loan or mortgage, there are certain factors lenders assess when determining your creditworthiness.
 While banks may put more emphasis on your credit score, private lenders base their approval on your overall financial health.
 Some factors private lenders consider include:

-Do note, that you must be a Canadian citizen or permanent resident to be eligible for a loan in Canada.
+Yes, you must be a Canadian citizen or permanent resident to be eligible for a loan in Canada.
 If you don’t have your permanent resident card or if it’s expired, be sure to get one or have it renewed

-How To Get A Loan As A Immigrant: Build Your Credit With Credit Building Products
+How To Get A Loan As A Newcomer: Build Your Credit With Credit Building Products

 One of the best ways to qualify for loans as an immigrant is to build your credit.
 There are many types of credit-building products to help new immigrants build their credit in Canada.
 Let’s take a look: